ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 As you can see we define a property on the App component that contains our blog posts, we add the components property to the Component decorator and add the BlogPost tag in the template.
 We simply loop over the blog posts with the v-for directive.
 We pass each blog post to the BlogPost component by binding it to the correct data attribute.
-This can be done via v-bind:post="blogPost" but we use the shorthand method of :post="blogPost".
+This can be done through `v-bind:post="blogPost"` but we use the shorthand method of `:post="blogPost"`.
-Vue transforms :name to v-bind:name behind the screens.
+Vue transforms `:post` to `v-bind:post` behind the screens.

-Note that we also pass :key which we bind to the title of our blog post.
+Note that we also pass `:key` which we bind to the title of our blog post.
-The reason for this is that it allows Vue to keep track of the state of the list by only looking at the :key attribute instead of having to deep compare objects.
+The reason for this is that it allows Vue to keep track of the state of the list by only looking at the `:key` attribute instead of having to deep compare objects.
 Try to have an unique key.
 A blog post title is a good start but when ordering, updating or other modifying operations you might not have the wanted result if we have blog posts with the same title.
 It's best to use something of type number or string as the key.
-Vue will tell you this in the console of your browser if you would take for example the datePosted as your key:
+Vue will tell you this in the console of your browser if you would take for example the `datePosted` as your key:

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-key-typing-error.png" class="image fit">
 </div>

-This all has to do with Vue being able to rely on the built-in sort and find functionalities of JavaScript.
+The reason behind this is that Vue relies on the built-in sort and find functionalities of JavaScript.
 For objects, Vue can not do this natively.

 When we serve our app with